A systematic study of AGN feedback in a disk galaxy using MACER II: predictions of X-ray surface brightness profiles and comparison with eROSITA observations: X-ray surface brightness predictions and comparison with observations

-The fact that the noAGN model deviates from the Fiducial model in the right panel of Fig.~\ref{fig:noagn} only within a narrow radial range around $R \sim 30\,\mathrm{kpc}$, yet yields comparable X-ray surface brightness at larger radii, can be understood as the combined consequence of gas density, temperature, and metallicity on the X-ray emissivity.
-In the noAGN run, the gas density at these radii is higher while the temperature is lower than in the Fiducial run.
-A lower temperature tends to reduce the bremsstrahlung (free-free) continuum, but once the gas cools to $T \sim 10^{6}\,\mathrm{K}$, the cooling function $\Lambda(T,Z)$ enters a regime dominated by metal-line emission and becomes highly sensitive to the assumed metallicity.
-This difference in the relative importance of line versus continuum emission is also why the left and right panels of Fig.~\ref{fig:noagn} behave differently.
+In the right panel, however, the difference in predicted surface brightness between the two runs is less pronounced compared to the left panel.
+The temperature in the noAGN run $T \sim 10^{6}\,\mathrm{K}$, so the cooling function $\Lambda(T,Z)$ enters a regime dominated by metal-line emission and becomes highly sensitive to the assumed metallicity.
 In the comparison with \citet{he2026} (right panel), a solar metallicity ($Z = Z_\odot$) is adopted, which substantially enhances metal-line emissivity around $T \sim 10^{6}\,\mathrm{K}$.
-As a result, the increase in line emission (together with the higher density) compensates for the reduced continuum at lower temperatures, so the predicted surface brightness of the noAGN model at $R \gtrsim 30$--$40\,\mathrm{kpc}$ is boosted and becomes comparable to that of the Fiducial model.
-By contrast, in the comparison where a sub-solar metallicity is assumed (e.g., $Z = 0.3\,Z_\odot$; left panel), the line-emission boost is much weaker, so the temperature reduction leads to a systematically lower emissivity and hence a markedly fainter surface brightness in the noAGN model over a broader radial range.
+As a result, the increase in line emission (together with the higher density) compensates for the reduced continuum at lower temperatures, so the predicted surface brightness of the noAGN model is boosted and becomes comparable to that of the Fiducial model.

+We have also examined whether a predominantly thermal CGM in our model would necessarily predict an excessively strong tSZ signal.
+For the Fiducial model, the time-averaged integrated tSZ signal (with the 7.8--8.2~Gyr high-AGN-luminosity phase excluded) is $Y_{200}^\mathrm{sph} \sim 2.4\times10^{-8}\ {\rm arcmin}^2$ when the galaxy is placed at a distance of 500 Mpc, with temporal scatter spanning a factor of $\sim 4$ across different epochs.
+This stays slightly below the current observational upper limits of tSZ stacking by \citet{das2025thermal}, while the mean value of $Y_{500}^\mathrm{sph}$ predicted by our simulations is $\sim 7.4\times10^{-8}\ {\rm arcmin}^2$, systematically lower than the observational value of $Y_{500}^\mathrm{sph} \sim 10^{-7}\,\mathrm{arcmin}^2$ reported by \citet{bregman2022extended}.
+During peak AGN outburst phases, $Y_{200}^\mathrm{sph}$ can reach $\sim 10^{-6}\,\mathrm{arcmin}^2$; such peak outburst values can exceed observational medians, but the duty-cycle-averaged signal remains broadly consistent within uncertainties.
+This result indicates that a thermal halo does not necessarily imply an overly large tSZ signal, and provides a complementary perspective to the non-thermal interpretation \citep{Ponnada2026}.